szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Self-explanatory.
 Generally speaking, it's more powerful to directly increase the base damage.

-**Component 2260:** Make Blades, Skalds, and Swashbucklers get 1/2 APR on levels 7 and 13, and able to become Specialized in weapons
+**Component 2260:** Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits

 This will give these classes an edge, as they are more martially inclined.
 I recommend also using the THAC0 improvement component for bards.

+- Blades and Skalds: +1/2 APR at levels 7 and 13, can take 2 pips in proficiencies
+- Swashbucklers: +1/2 APR at levels 7 and 13
+- Priests of Tempus: can take 2 pips in proficiencies

 **Component 2265:** Make Defensive Spin protect against backstabs for its duration and allow very slow movement